pasosdeJesus/intercambiador/backend/README.md

-Edith the file `../.env` and change the variable BD_CLAVE to set the password for the postgresql user, if as username you use something differente to copton set it in BD_USUARIO, and if the database you created is diferente to copton_des set it in BD_DES.
+Edith the file `../.env` and change the variable BD_CLAVE to set the password for the postgresql user, if as username you use something different to `copton` set it in `BD_USUARIO`, and if the database you created is differnte to `copton_des` set it in `BD_DES`.

-Make a link to `../env` with
+Make a link to `../.env` with
       ln -s ../.env .

-And install globally the gem dotenv, on adJ/OpenBSD it would be `doas gem install dotenv`
+And install globally the gems dotenv and foreman, on adJ/OpenBSD it would be `doas gem install dotenv foreman`

 Test trying to start an interactive session with:
         HS256_SECRET=x bin/rails dbconsole